by Saul McLeod published 2009, updated 2012

 The illustration (above) demonstrates a child developing a schema for a dog by assimilating information about the dog.
 The child then sees a cat, using accommodation compares existing knowledge of a dog to form a schema of a cat.
 Animation created by Daurice Grossniklaus and Bob Rodes (03/2002).

-Piaget believed that newborn babies have some innate schemas - even before they have had much opportunity to experience the world.
+Piaget believed that newborn babies have a small number of innate schemas - even before they have had much opportunity to experience the world.
 These neonatal schemas are the cognitive structures underlying innate reflexes.
 These reflexes are genetically programmed into us.

 For example babies have a sucking reflex, which is triggered by something touching the baby's lips.
 A baby will suck a nipple, a comforter (dummy), or a person's finger.
 Piaget therefore assumed that the baby has a 'sucking schema'.